Why McLanahan Ultra Sand Plants

 McLanahan has been a leader in the industry for many years in the production of this style system.
 The experience from a wide range of applications given our sales and process teams the ability to provide the right solution for each application and the foresight to anticipate problems before they arise.
 McLanahan uses blending and multistage systems to make in-spec products in difficult applications.

 McLanahan has the additional advantage of being a full equipment provider, being the sole supplier of the sump, Pump, Hydrocyclone, Dewatering Screen and structure.
-This allows McLanahan experts to customise and optimise the system to the process.
+This allows McLanahan experts to customize and optimize the system to the process.

 How Ultra Sand Plants Work

 Ultra Sand Plants are mainly fed by two process scenarios: screen fed and sump fed.

 With a screen-fed application, the material is directed onto the Dewatering Screen.
 Depending on the application, screen aperture sizes can range from 0.3mm to 2mm.
 In some cases, it is only necessary to dewater the sand and remove the fines to produce concrete sand; in other cases, it is required to make a dedicated cut on the screen for a secondary product such as a mason sand.
 The throughs from the Dewatering Screen are pumped to a Hydrocyclone or Separator™ to dewater and remove the deleterious ultrafine fractions, the underflow is then selectively discharged back to the DWS.
 Where a secondary product is being made, the DWS is often divided by a urethane deck-divider into two parallel coarse and fine streams (alternatively two screens are used).
 For greater flexibility in adjusting gradations, there is typically a facility to blend the fine materials into the coarse or vice versa at the discharge.